Battle plans

 That's right grunty, you're next

-Possibly the most amusing instance of this idea is when you've only got Grunts around and you lead them towards a rock you're sheltering behind, so they come into your sights one by one at very close range, which is when you inject them with AR bullets or plasma (or give them a good whack if you like).
+Possibly the most amusing instance of this idea is when you've only got Grunts around and you lead them towards a rock you're sheltering behind, so they come into your sights at very close range, which is when you inject them with bullets or plasma, or give them a good whack if you like.
 For example, lead your grunty mob across the bridge in the direction of the grav-lift, and shelter behind the second rock you come to (as seen in the pic).
 Crouch down and prepare to fire crossways as the victims come through, sometimes with an amusing sideways hop facing you.
-Here you've got the added benefit that enemies often stagger back from a light peppering and fall off to their deaths (e.g. on Normal try three AR bullets fired staccato style).
+Here you've got the added benefit that enemies often stagger back from a light peppering and fall off to their deaths (e.g. on Normal try two or three AR rounds fired staccato style).
 You'll hear the death cries.
 Hilarious!
+You can see some of that in BCM55 (in which things get set up in quite a roundabout way as I take my time eliminating the Shades).
+A bit of grenade work can be amusing too, though you have to be careful not to get yourself blown up.
+Sometimes Grunts dive off to avoid a throw.
+The third rock can be used too, though Grunts won't die from falling off the bridge there.

 Cloaked mischief